panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 After initial rendering, `useEffect()` simply invokes the callback having the side-effect. `cleanup` function isn't invoked.

-On subsequent renderings, `useEffect()` is going to invoke the `cleanup` function from the previous side-effect execution (to clean up everything after the previous side-effect), then run the current side-effect.
+On subsequent renderings, `useEffect()` is going to invoke the `cleanup` function from the previous side-effect execution (to clean up everything after the previous side-effect), then runs the current side-effect.

 Finally, after unmounting the component, `useEffect()` invokes the cleanup function from the latest side-effect.